jonluca/Interesting-Snippets/README.md

 From John Stuart Mill

 There is no such thing as absolute certainty, but there is assurance sufficient for the purposes of human life.

+## On Information

+Excerpt From: James Gleick.
+“The Information.”

+For the purposes of science, information had to mean something special.
+Three centuries earlier, the new discipline of physics could not proceed until Isaac Newton appropriated words that were ancient and vague—force, mass, motion, and even time—and gave them new meanings.
+Newton made these terms into quantities, suitable for use in mathematical formulas.
+Until then, motion (for example) had been just as soft and inclusive a term as information.
+For Aristotelians, motion covered a far-flung family of phenomena: a peach ripening, a stone falling, a child growing, a body decaying.
+That was too rich.
+Most varieties of motion had to be tossed out before Newton’s laws could apply and the Scientific Revolution could succeed.
+In the nineteenth century, energy began to undergo a similar transformation: natural philosophers adapted a word meaning vigor or intensity.
+They mathematicized it, giving energy its fundamental place in the physicists’ view of nature.
+It was the same with information.
+A rite of purification became necessary.
+And then, when it was made simple, distilled, counted in bits, information was found to be everywhere.
+Shannon’s theory made a bridge between information and uncertainty; between information and entropy; and between information and chaos.
+It led to compact discs and fax machines, computers and cyberspace, Moore’s law and all the world’s Silicon Alleys.
+Information processing was born, along with information storage and information retrieval.
+People began to name a successor to the Iron Age and the Steam Age.
+“Man the food-gatherer reappears incongruously as information-gatherer,” remarked Marshall McLuhan in 1967.* He wrote this an instant too soon, in the first dawn of computation and cyberspace.